 court order, because it is considered the owner's personal property.

 To change the address, owner's name, or

-close a sole proprietorship, a "Cancellation or
+close a sole proprietorship, file a "Cancellation or

 Secretary of State using the form found

-also known as a general partnership, involves two or more people
+Partnership involves two or more people

 (including married couples) who are operating a business together.
 An